 Service Delivery Transformation

-During the year the myGov digital service continued to grow, with over 7,000,000 active accounts at 30 June 2015. myGov provides users with secure and easy access to a range of government online services, a secure digital inbox to receive mail from participating member services, and the ability to update address details in 1 place and have that information automatically notified to linked participating member services—see myGov on page 155.
+The myGov digital service gives users secure and easy access to a range of government online services, a secure digital inbox to receive mail from participating member services, and the ability to update address details in 1 place and have that information automatically notified to participating member services, such as the Australian Taxation Office.

-- provide customers with faster, more connected and automated digital services
+- provide users of the welfare system with faster, more connected and automated digital government services

 - give staff a modern ICT platform that makes it easier for them to do their jobs